observablehq/plot/docs/features/plots.md

 * **height** - the outer height of the plot (including margins)
 * **aspectRatio** - the desired aspect ratio of data (affecting default **height**)

 The default **width** is 640.
 On Observable, the width can be set to the [standard width](https://github.com/observablehq/stdlib/blob/main/README.md#width) to make responsive plots.
 The default **height** is chosen automatically based on the plot’s associated scales; for example, if *y* is linear and there is no *fy* scale, it might be 396.
-The default margins depend on the maximum margins of the plot’s constituent [marks](#mark-options).
-While most marks default to zero margins (because they are drawn inside the chart area), Plot’s [axis mark](#axis) has non-zero default margins.
+The default margins depend on the maximum margins of the plot’s constituent [marks](./plots.md#marks).
+While most marks default to zero margins (because they are drawn inside the chart area), Plot’s [axis mark](../marks/axis.md) has non-zero default margins.

 The **aspectRatio** option, if not null, computes a default **height** such that a variation of one unit in the *x* dimension is represented by the corresponding number of pixels as a variation in the *y* dimension of one unit.
 Note: when using facets, set the *fx* and *fy* scales’ **round** option to false if you need an exact aspect ratio.

+## Other options

 The **style** option allows custom styles to override Plot’s defaults.
 It may be specified either as a string of inline styles (*e.g.*, `"color: red;"`, in the same fashion as assigning [*element*.style](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/style)) or an object of properties (*e.g.*, `{color: "red"}`, in the same fashion as assigning [*element*.style properties](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleDeclaration)).
 Note that unitless numbers ([quirky lengths](https://www.w3.org/TR/css-values-4/#deprecated-quirky-length)) such as `{padding: 20}` may not be supported by some browsers; you should instead specify a string with units such as `{padding: "20px"}`.
 By default, the returned plot has a white background, a max-width of 100%, and the system-ui font.
 Plot’s marks and axes default to [currentColor](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value#currentcolor_keyword), meaning that they will inherit the surrounding content’s color.
 For example, a dark theme: